Adria-F/JustKill/README.md

 - Invincibility on spawn
 - Release

-### Josep
+### Josep Pi
 - **Client Side Prediction**
 - Delegate
 - Zombie Spawner
 	- Added Increasing Zombie Spawning Ratio
-	- Zombie Spawner based on conected proxies
+	- Zombie Spawner based on connected proxies
 	- Server and spawner resets when no proxies connected on the server
 - Fix revive bug
 - Server clears GameObject list when there are no proxies connected.